 - Be vigilant in treating injuries and cuts that happen in that arm

 - Learn about preventative measures before your surgery and request that it be part of your preoperative teaching

 Many breast centers teach patients about preventative measures for lymphedema after their surgery.
-At Johns Hopkins Medicine, we have certified lymphedema specialists in the Rehabilitation Medicine Department to teach patients about prevention and treatment of lymphedema.
+At Johns Hopkins Medicine, we have certified lymphedema specialists on our Physical Medicine and Rehabilitation Medicine team to teach patients about prevention and treatment of lymphedema.
 We find the best time to teach patients is before surgery, so they are vigilant during their initial recovery.

 The risk of developing lymphedema continues for the rest of your life so it is critical to be aware of the risks.
 Patients having an axillary node dissection will receive this type of instruction.
 Patients undergoing sentinel node biopsy have a low incidence of developing lymphedema since the procedure was developed to reduce the risk of lymphedema.